Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Related Works

-One of the most effective methods to compensate the drift of the VIO in aerial swarms to deploy the systems in diverse environments is incorporating the relative state estimation between the drones.
-The existing relative state estimation methods can generally be divided into the following few categories: \begin{enumerate} \item UWB-odometry fusion relative state estimation methods relative state estimation methods \cite{guo2017ultra,guo2019ultra,xu2020decentralized, ziegler2021distributed}. \item Visual-object-detection-based relative state estimation methods \cite{walter2019uvdar,nguyen2019vision,xu2020decentralized}. \item Visual-feature-based relative localization methods \cite{piasco2016collaborative,achtelik2011collaborative}. \end{enumerate} However, all of these methods have drawbacks in real application scenarios.
-The previous UWB-visual based methods\cite{guo2017ultra,guo2019ultra, ziegler2021distributed} fuse visual odometries and UWB distance measurements to achieve relative state estimation.
-These methods are only able to estimate the relative state of an aerial swarm in non-line-of-sight situations, meanwhile providing merely meter to decimeter level of accuracy.
-Furthermore, the initialization require a certain amount of motion, usually several meters of movement.
-Both of the drawbacks substantially limits the practicability of the UWB-visual fusion methods in a narrow environments.
-In addition, the relative localization can become unobservable in some cases caused by the FoV issues, e.g., parallel flights.
+One of the most effective methods to compensate for the drift of VIO in aerial swarms is to incorporate the relative state estimation between the drones.
+The existing relative state estimation methods can generally be divided into the following three categories: 1) UWB-odometry fusion relative state estimation methods \cite{guo2017ultra,guo2019ultra,xu2020decentralized, nguyen2019persistently, ziegler2021distributed}, 2) visual-object-detection-based relative state estimation methods \cite{walter2019uvdar,nguyen2019vision,xu2020decentralized}, and 3) environment-feature-based relative state estimation methods \cite{piasco2016collaborative,achtelik2011collaborative}.